 Gisborne for Budget Travellers

 The natural landscapes surrounding Gisborne, as well as the inner-city attractions that are extremely cheap to visit, make Gisborne a worthy stop for budget travellers.
-Just make sure you book your accommodation early, as you won’t find quite the abundance of cheap deals like you would in other New Zealand cities.
-Nevertheless, highlights like the Rere Rockslide and Waterfall, Eastwoodhill Arboretums, beaches, free and cheap cider, beer and wine tastings more than make up for it.
+Just make sure you book your accommodation early, as you won’t find quite the abundance of cheap deals as you would in other New Zealand cities.
+Nevertheless, highlights like the Rere Rockslide and Waterfall, Eastwoodhill Arboretum, beaches, free and cheap cider, beer and wine tastings more than make up for it.
 Start planning your trip with The Guide to Gisborne on a Budget.

 Things to Do in Gisborne on a Budget